9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 ```
 ::::

-However, if we run this implementation, we see we still haven\'t quite
+However, if we run this implementation, we see we still haven't quite
 got it right:

 ``` screen